sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Patterns/Practices/external-memory.md

 #### Stijn's developer logs

 > One of my favorite ways of note-taking while working on a software project is to add a _`dev_notes`_ directory to my codebase.
-> For short lived projects or changes, I tend to add this file to the `.gitignore` configuration of my repository as to not muck up the workspace of my  colleagues.
+> For short-lived projects or changes, I tend to add this file to the `.gitignore` configuration of my repository as to not muck up the workspace of my  colleagues.
 For more long-term or collaborative projects, consider creating a dedicated repository to host all of your developer notes.
-> You can get creative with `symbolic links` to make these folders show up in your codebase irregardless of their physical location.
+> You can get creative with `symbolic links` to make these folders show up in your codebase regardless of their physical location.

 ### References